percona/postgresql-docs/docs/pg-tde.md

     DROP EXTENSION pg_tde
     ```

-    !!! warning

-        Dropping the extension deletes all tables where it is enabled.
+    <i warning>:material-alert: Warning:</i>Dropping the extension deletes all tables where it is enabled.

 2. Install `pg_tde` Beta